molson504x/molson504x.github.io/_posts/2023-08-07-My-Thoughts-On-The-GitHub-Actions-Runner-Controller.md

 * Deploy self-hosted runners on a Kubernetes cluster with a simple, repeatable set of commands
 * Auto-scale runners based on demand
-* Setup across GitHub editions (including GitHub Enterprise and GitHub Enterprise Cloud)
+* Set up self-hosted runners across GitHub Offerings (including GitHub Enterprise and GitHub Enterprise Cloud)

 ## tl;dr

 This blog post is a bit long.
 There's a lot of details around GitHub ARC that I wanted to cover from setting up a very basic lab environment, enabling scaling, and some observations I've made while testing it out.
 Because of the length of this post, I'm going to lead off with my recommendations and conclusions.

 When able, I would recommend using either GitHub-Hosted Runners or GitHub ARC.
 VM-based runners should be a "last-resort" in my opinion.
-The way a VM-based runner works is different enough from a GitHub-Hosted runner that it can lead to inconsistencies between each mechanism.
+The way a VM-based runner works is different when compared to GitHub-Hosted runner which can lead to inconsistencies in workload results.
 GitHub ARC is designed to closely mimic GitHub-Hosted runners in terms of their ephemeral nature, pre-loaded software (it's not an exact match, but it's closer than what you get with a self-hosted runner), and scalability (being able to scale from 0 and spin up and down runners on an as-needed basis).
-Of course, I understand that there are circumstances where GitHub ARC would not work for a solution, and in those cases VM-based runners are a good solution.
+Of course, I understand that there are circumstances where GitHub ARC would not work for a solution, and in those cases VM-based runners are still a good solution.
 But if you already have a Kubernetes cluster that has some processing power to spare I would recommend using GitHub ARC.

 ## Setting up ARC